tsunamishadow/bonusheroes/generalpatchnotes.md

 Solar Crest
 * Base evasion reduced from 20% to 15% (active is still 20%)

+Spirit Vessel
+* Heal rate reduced from 35 to 30
+* Movement speed bonus reduced from 30 to 20

+Stout Shield
+* Damage block for melee heroes increased from 18 to 20

 Talisman of Evasion
 * Evasion reduced from 20% to 15%
 * Cost reduced from 1450 to 1400

+Urn of Shadows
+* Heal rate reduced from 35 to 30

 Vladmir's Offering
 * Mana regeneration increased from 0.65 to 1